aKaReZa75/ESP8266/README.md

 - GPIO2
 - GPIO15

-However, these pins change their status during the ESP8266 startup.
-For instance, if connected to a relay, the output may change, so use these pins as output with caution.
+However, these pins change their state during startup, which may cause unwanted behavior in connected components like relays, so use these pins as output with caution.
 To use the serial communication pin GPIO1 (TXD) as output, transmission communication should not be used throughout the program and should not be configured.
 The GPIO0 and GPIO2 pins must be pulled up during the ESP8266's initial startup; otherwise, it won't boot.
 GPIO15 pin must be pulled down initially; otherwise, the ESP8266 will not power up.